 A little bit about me ...

-Away from mathematics I enjoy reading (a lot), listening to music (a lot), and wandering around with a camera and taking (a lot of) pictures; you can find some of my photographs on 500px or flickr.
+Away from mathematics I enjoy reading (a lot), listening to music (a lot), and wandering around with a camera and taking (a lot of) pictures.
+I am also quite fond of these two wonderful ladies...